xying21/docsite/docs/tools/intro.md

 - Capsule

 	Capsule is a development framework that creates smart contracts for the Layer 1 blockchain of Nervos' CKB.
-Capsule is designed to provide an out-of-the-box solution that helps developers accomplish common tasks swiftly and effortlessly.Capsule offers features including:
+Capsule is designed to provide an out-of-the-box solution that helps developers accomplish common tasks swiftly and effortlessly.

+	Capsule offers features including:

 	- Setting up footprints for new projects.
 	- Building RISC-V binaries for Nervos CKB-VM.